KeerthanaKundapur/Harry_Potter/README.md

 **Tool:** Power BI (For data cleaning and Visualization)

 **KPI's:**
-    >Total Budget,Box office and Profit of the movie
+    1.Total Budget,Box office and Profit of the movie
-    >Total movies
+    2.Total movies
-    >Total number of chapters in overall movies profit
-    >Total number of characters
+    3.Total number of chapters in overall movies profit 4.Total number of characters
-    >Character Name by House
+    5.Character Name by House
-    >Dialogue by Character Name
+    6.Dialogue by Character Name
-    >Movie Chapter by Movie Name
+    7.Movie Chapter by Movie Name
-    >Movie budget, box office, and profit by movie name
+    8.Movie budget, box office, and profit by movie name
-    >Gender by House
+    9.Gender by House
-    >Average runtime by movie name
+    10.Average runtime by movie name
-    >Average run time
+    11.Average run time
-    >Total number of dialogue
+    12.Total number of dialogue
-    >Number of place
+    13.Number of place
-    >Total spell.
+    14.Total spell.

 **Dahboards:**